GravityKit/AZ-Filters/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Fixed: Conflict with Gravity Forms 1.9.12+ version that changed the query preventing the A-Z filter of retrieving values.

 = 1.0.5 on July 20 =
 * Fixed: Sanitize links to improve security
 * Fixed: Link to "[Use this field to filter entries](http://docs.gravityview.co/article/198-the-use-this-field-to-filter-entries-setting)" documentation